Position: Token Taxes Can Mitigate AI's Economic Risks: Technical Implementation:

 \textbf{Definition:} \textit{A token tax is a usage-based surcharge applied to model tokens at the point of sale.}

-\textbf{Implementation:} Drawing on existing usage-based billing procedures for language models, the token tax would be levied as a percentage markup on the provider's billed token cost paid directly to the government.
+\textbf{Tax collection:} Drawing on existing usage-based billing procedures for language models, the token tax would be levied as a percentage markup on the provider's billed token cost paid directly to the government.
 For instance, if the token tax is 10\% and the cost-per-token for a given model is \$1, the AI company will pay \$0.10 in token tax.
-Similar to arguments made in favour of robot taxes, token taxes would enable governments to align the token tax rate with income tax, restoring tax neutrality and efficiency to the post-AGI economic system \cite{mazur2018taxing, abbott2018should}.
+The tax will be collected as a consumption tax on tokens used during inference.
+Importantly, we also align with the authors by asserting that token taxes should only apply to final consumption and not intermediate consumption (a business-to-business (B2B) chatbot would not be taxed).
+By applying token taxes to final AI services, we avoid distorting AI development and thus minimize the disincentive to invest in AI infrastructure \cite{korinek2025public}.